The most powerful single reform we could pass to make our elections more genuinely democratic!

 As an added benefit, proportional representation makes it easier for independent candidates to win election.
 With over 40% of the electorate describing themselves as independent voters, this is an important consideration.

 Proportional representation is the solution.
-In fact, it’s the only real solution.
-Proportional representation is a more genuinely democratic means of electing representatives to Congress and state legislatures.
+It is a more genuinely democratic means of electing representatives to Congress and state legislatures.

+The benefits of proportional representation are not theoretical, they are based on observed experience.
 Although most voters in the United States are unfamiliar with this alternative means of electing a legislative body, it is not a new or untested system.
-Ninety-four countries around the world have some form of proportional representation.
-Eighty-five of those countries use some form of the “ordered list” method incorporated in our ballot initiatives.
-(We have drafted two separate proposals – one for seats in Congress and the other for seats in the state legislature in Missouri.)
+Over ninety countries around the world have some form of proportional representation.
+More than eighty of those countries use some form of the “ordered list” method incorporated in our ballot initiatives.

 There are a lot of advantages to a proportional system of representation: